|

 dealers and auctions.
 Thanks to my sister, Guinna Kenney, who saved all of the

 issues I’d thrown away, I still have some tangible reminders of those days.
+What

 still puzzles me and probably always will are the four major pieces to the

 puzzle that remain missing to this day.
+One,

 if John Severson was so upset by the references to ‘Prince John the